Ongoing Studies

 This study is looking for new participants!

-We are recruiting 14- and 18-month-old participants for this in-person study, which will be held at the University of Calgary (with free parking and babysitting provided).
-Your child will receive a toy prize, a t-shirt, and a certificate for their contribution.
+We are recruiting 4-and 5-year-old participants for this in-person study, which will be held at the University of Calgary!
+Free parking will be provided and your child will receive a t-shirt, prize, and certificate for their valuable contribution to our project.

 To sign up, please contact eric.luong@ucalgary.ca or register for our database!